2032 Summer Paralympics: Venues

+Transportation

 In November 2022, advocates including Paralympian Karni Liddell raised concerns about Brisbane's preparedness to host the Paralympics in 2032, citing many instances where there was a lack of appropriate accessibility for people with disabilities throughout the city.
 Liddell implored Games organisers to consult the disability sector to enable the city to become fully accessible to those disabilities.
 Youngcare Connect manager Shane Jamieson also accused the city of being "completely ill-prepared" to host the Paralympics, stating that future development prior to 2032 would rely on consultation with people with disabilities.
 Queensland Human Rights Commissioner Scott McDougall said that Queensland was still lagging behind in relation to making public transport fully accessible to those with a disability, with 40% of railway stations in South East Queensland still only accessible by stairs.

 The Games

 New sports

+Various international sports federations and similar sanctioning bodies have announced plans to pursue bids for the addition of sports to the 2032 Games: